richarddmorey/jspower-site/README.md

 ### Power curve (chart)

+The power chart is the main interface to the power analysis.
+It is designed with specific statistical affordances in mind.
+In particular, it is designed to highlight that:

+* power is a curve, not a single value
+* the "null" (0 difference) isn't the only thing we can test (ie, equivalence testing needn't be thought of separately)
+* there are several interesting points along the curve, not just one
+* confidence/"precision" is tightly linked with the concept of power

+#### How the interface works

 Handles:

 * Bottom (white) handle: Moves up and down to manipulate the Type I error rate of the test (α, or "size")